openssl/openssl/README.md

 [![appveyor badge]][appveyor jobs]

-OpenSSL is a robust, commercial-grade, full-featured Open Source Toolkit for the TLS (formerly SSL), DTLS and QUIC (client side only) protocols.
+OpenSSL is a robust, commercial-grade, full-featured Open Source Toolkit for the TLS (formerly SSL), DTLS and QUIC (currently client side only) protocols.

 The protocol implementations are based on a full-strength general purpose cryptographic library, which can also be used stand-alone.
 Also included is a